fchuffar/demo_snakemake/README.md

 You will receive two emails:

-  - one to join a project, choose the appropriate project
+  - one to join a project, choose the appropriate project,
-  - one to validate your email, follow the procedure
+  - one to validate your email, follow the procedure.

 ## How to start?
 (180 seconds tutorial)